-A look at Psalm 60 and 108
+A look at Psalms 60 and 108

 Previously, I wrote a blog entitled Where and When the Psalms Were Written.
-In that blog I matched the verse in the Bible that may have been the inspiration for writing the Psalm.
+In that blog, I matched the verse in the Bible that may have been the inspiration for writing the Psalm.
 Psalm 60 and 108 were two of those psalms but I want to compare them because they have a large similar portion used in two very different psalms.

 I believe Psalm 60 was one of the reasons I started doing the matching.
-Its time stamp was easy to find in 2 Samuel 8:13 and 1 Chronicles 18:12 which tells of the 12,000 Edomites and the Valley of Salt.
+Its timestamp was easy to find in 2 Samuel 8:13 and 1 Chronicles 18:12 which tells of the 12,000 Edomites and the Valley of Salt.
 The introduction and the verses don’t really match and if you do a “search” on the Valley of Salt there are several reasonable explanations as to why there may be differences.
 (The Valley of Salt is also a topic of disagreement because we are not sure where it is/was.)

 Psalm 108 I originally put with 2 Samuel 6:5 when David was bringing the Ark to Jerusalem.
-David the Writer uses rhetorical devices in many psalms by repeating phrases but in these two Psalms a large portion is used in apparently two different occasions much like Psalm 14 and 53.
+David the Writer uses rhetorical devices in many psalms by repeating phrases but in these two Psalms, a large portion is used in apparently two different occasions much like Psalms 14 and 53.
 These “re-purposed” psalms are also in different “Books” within Psalms.
 I compared Psalms 135 to 136 because of similar content but they really are presented in very different styles.

-Psalm 60 shows great distress and turmoil and the unspoken “where are You God.”
+Psalm 60 shows great distress and turmoil and the unspoken “where are You, God.”
 The term “banner” in verse 4 is a very “visible signal” that pulls the learner back to the Father.
 The start of Psalm 108 could not be more different with phrases like “make music with my soul” and “your faithfulness reaches to the skies.”
 Well maybe not.
 Love and faithfulness reaching to the skies and a banner do sound like the same thing.

-The shepherd, the ridiculed little brother, the youngest son, the overachieving young man who feared little are all descriptions of David.
-As complex as David may be the last two lines in this shared portion would only come from the heart of someone who has been in God’s presence and has valued that experience – “human help is worthless” and “with God we win.”
-The box below – on the left is the shared portion, the right side is my notes.
+The shepherd, the ridiculed little brother, the youngest son, and the overachieving young man who feared little are all descriptions of David.
+As complex as David may be the last two lines in this shared portion would only come from the heart of someone who has been in God’s presence and has valued that experience – “human help is worthless” and “with God, we win.”
+The box below – on the left is the shared portion, and the right side is my notes.